wnam98/Machine-Learning-Regression-and-Gradient-Descent-Models/README.md

 <img src="https://www.latex4technics.com/l4ttemp/8hta0w.png?1586336420923" />
 <br/>
 <br/>
-where p = number of iterations and i = vector dimensions
+where p = number of iterations and i = vector dimensions.

 ### Batch Gradient Descent

 Batch gradient descent calculates the exact input and cross correlations at each iteration using the entire batch of given training data.
 The following is derived from differentiating the MSE objective function.
-Note that P and R remain fixed.
+Note that P and R remain fixed at each iteration.
 <br/>
 <br/>
 <img src="https://www.latex4technics.com/l4ttemp/8hta0w.png?1586337561983" />